hallgren/eventsourcing/README.md

 ### Projection properties

-A projection have a set of properties that can affect it's behaivior.
+A projection has a set of properties that can affect its behavior.

 * **Strict** - Default true and it will trigger an error if a fetched event is not registered in the event `Register`.
-This force all events to be handled by the callbackFunc.
+This forces all events to be handled by the callbackFunc.
 * **Name** - The name of the projection.
-Can be useful when debugging multiple running projection.
+Can be useful when debugging multiple running projections.
 The default name is the index it was created from the projection handler.

 ### Run multiple projections